Charlie's Angels

 The inciting incident occurs at 11 minutes when Eric Knox, a software genius, is kidnapped along with his revolutionary voice-recognition technology.
 Charlie assigns the Angels to find Knox before his technology falls into the wrong hands, disrupting their routine cases..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The Angels make the active choice to infiltrate Red Star headquarters in a high-stakes operation.
+This illustrates the protagonist's commitment to The Angels make the active choice to infiltrate Red Star headquarters in a high-stakes operation.
 They commit fully to the dangerous mission, crossing the point of no return into enemy territory., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Knox is revealed as the true villain who orchestrated everything to find and kill Charlie.
 Dylan's trust is shattered.
 Charlie's office explodes, apparently killing him.
 Betrayal, loss of their mentor, and total mission failure - the Angels' world collapses completely., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.